Huber-energy measure quantization: Existence of the optimal measure quantifier

-A second argument supports this view: there are examples where the distance has simpler structure than the scalar product, for instance is translation invariant, as one can see from the fundamental example of euclidean spaces. \end{remark}
+A second argument supports this view: there are examples where the distance has simpler structure than the scalar product, for instance is translation invariant, as one can see from the fundamental example of euclidean spaces. \end{remark} Denote for any vector $X=(x_q)_{q=1}^Q \in \Xcal^Q$ and $(\beta_q)_{q=1}^Q\in\R^Q$~: